Preparing coarse-grained runs¶

 After resampling, all values in the potential file that should be used

-as a basis for extrapolation are marked with an i
+as a basis for extrapolation are marked with an i, while all values

 Available options include averaging over a certain number of points